-- Archaeology of "Greater Mesopotamia" (ancient Iraq, Iran, Syria and Turkey)
+- The Archaeology of ‘Greater Mesopotamia’ (ancient Iraq, Syria, Iran and Turkey)

-- Ancient Near Eastern urban society and urban collapse
+- Ancient Near Eastern urban origins, growth and collapse

-- History of archaeogical exploration in Mesopotamia, particularly in the early 20th century
+- History of archaeological exploration and archaeological practice in Mesopotamia, particularly in the early 20th century

 Urbanism during the Early Bronze Age of Syria